Controlled Foreign Companies: exemptions - Exempt Activities Test ('EAT'): Wholesale, distributive, financial or service business

 - a business developing software on behalf/for the use of other group companies.

-If a company is unsure about whether a controlled foreign company is involved in the provision of services, it can ask Business International, Outward Investment Team for guidance or a clearance.
+If a company is unsure about whether a controlled foreign company is involved in the provision of services, it can ask CSTD Business, Assets & International Base Protection Policy team for guidance or a clearance.
 Where a company is mainly engaged in either (i) banking, deposit-taking, money lending, debt factoring or any similar business, or (ii) insurance business, (that is, (c) and (g) above respectively), there are modifications to the application of the 50% rule for transactions with associates etc. in ICTA88/SCH25/PARA6(2)(b).

 Directly and indirectly